The Jadar Project

 Jadar project update

 We are focused on consultation with all stakeholders, including providing comprehensive factual information about the project.
-We believe that a public dialog based on facts is necessary to ensure that all options related to explore all options related to the project’s future are considered.
+We believe that a public dialogue based on facts is necessary to ensure that all options related to explore all options related to the project’s future are considered.

 Our vision for the Jadar Project